PrettyCherub/prettycherub/README.md

 **Kins** ➺ Jem  (Jem) and Shining Glitter Cookie (Cookie Run Kingdom)

 **BYF** ➺ I don't care what people ship, ship discourse is stupid.
-I personally do not ship anything deemed problematic but my friends might.. and that is okay, just hide or block. | I also will not shut up about my interests, ESPECIALLY WWE OR JEM.
+I personally do not ship anything deemed problematic but my friends might.. and that is okay, just hide or block.
+I personally do not agree with darkship but if they arent bothering or harming anyone then 🤷🏼‍♀️ | I also will not shut up about my interests, ESPECIALLY WWE OR JEM.

 <h3 strong div align="center">
 We are a system - only close people get system info, you'll most likely be talking with our host who fronts the most